The Jefferson County Independence Party won't exist after November elections.

-The amended rule was a response to the snafu that occurred that previous February when the Jefferson committee and an interim county organization in Oswego County split on who to endorse in the special 48th Senate District election.
-Jefferson party members picked Democrat Darrel J. Aubertine, but the line went instead to Republican William A. Barclay.
-The locals’ wishes were ignored the following summer when Mr. Aubertine was again recommended, only to see the state committee give the line to Republican David A. Renzi.
+The amended rule was a response to the snafu that occurred the previous February, when the Jefferson committee and an interim county organization in Oswego County split on whom to endorse in the special 48th state Senate District election.
+Jefferson party members picked Democrat Darrel J. Aubertine, but the line instead went to Republican William A. Barclay.
+The locals' wishes were ignored the following summer when Mr. Aubertine again was recommended, only to see the state committee give the line to Republican David A. Renzi.

 Mr. Graham said that's fine with most of the members.

 "The big races were all multicounty and they were all stripped away," he said.
 "It's basically for county Legislature and 90 percent are unopposed."

 The mayor said he believes the party still represents an "additional place for ballot access and a way to influence races" and personally has no intentions of de-enrolling from the party.